jiangjiewei/AKDF-LQSI/README.md

 pip install -r requirements.txt

 # Usage
-* The file "create_lowquality_data.py" in /AKDA-LQSI-Source is used to generate GLQS(generated low-quality slit-lamp) images.
+* The file "create_lowquality_data.py" in /AKDF-LQSI-Source is used to generate GLQS(generated low-quality slit-lamp) images.
-* The file "train_scunet.py" in /AKDA-LQSI-Source is used for the SCUNet model training.
+* The file "train_scunet.py" in /AKDF-LQSI-Source is used for the SCUNet model training.
-* The file "test.py" in /AKDA-LQSI-Source is used for the SCUNet model testing.
+* The file "test.py" in /AKDF-LQSI-Source is used for the SCUNet model testing.
-* The file "SGCT_DenseNet_train_or_test.py" in /AKDA-LQSI-Source contains is used for the GCT-DenseNet121 model training and testing.
+* The file "SGCT_DenseNet_train_or_test.py" in /AKDF-LQSI-Source contains is used for the GCT-DenseNet121 model training and testing.

 The expected output: print the classification probabilities for  keratitis, other corneal abnormalities (Other), and normal corneas (Normal).

-* Please feel free to contact us for any questions or comments: Jiewei Jiang, E-mail: jiangjw924@126.com or Yu Xin, E-mail: xinyu2918@163.com.
+* Please feel free to contact us for any questions or comments: Jiewei Jiang, E-mail: jiangjiewei@xupt.edu.cn or Yu Xin, E-mail: xinyu2918@163.com.